nenadkk/nvim/README.md

 # Custom Neovim Setup
+You can just clone this repository in your `~/.config` directory after you installed all the dependencies and it should work just fine.
 # Requirements
 Note: Some dependences may miss.
 Since the list of plugins used is provided you can go check the dependeces for every plugin individually.